Understanding Your PayPal Working Capital Loan Offer: Rates, Fees, & Requirements Explained

 Factor rates are one thing to keep in mind when considering a PayPal Working Capital loan offer; another useful number to consider is the effective APR.

-The APR (annual percentage rate), is used to express the cost of a loan over one year, including the interest rate and any other fees associated with a loan.
+The APR (annual percentage rate), is used to express the rate of borrowing over one year, including the interest rate and any other fees associated with a loan.
 Because PayPal Working Capital does not have an interest rate or a set repayment date, it’s not technically possible to calculate an APR.
 However, you can estimate the number.

-That said, a typical PayPal Working Capital loan does not exceed an APR of 26% and might be lower depending on your borrowing amount and repayment percentage.
+That said, according to our calculations via the sample calculator, a typical PayPal Working Capital loan does not exceed an APR of 26% and might be lower depending on your borrowing amount and repayment percentage.
 Check out the chart below to see how PayPal’s factor rates and effective APR stack up against similar lenders.

 PayPal Working Capital Loan Rates Compared